Brandon Sanderson: 2010s

+2020s

+In September 2020, a collaboration project with author Mary Robinette Kowal called The Original, was released.
+Rhythm of War, the fourth Stormlight novel, was published on November 17, 2020.
+In 2020, Sanderson's agency updated his number of copies sold to over 18 million worldwide, in early 2021 to over 21 million, and in late 2025 to over 50 million.

 In March 2021, Brandon Sanderson announced a "Weekly Update" in his YouTube channel which will give updates on his current projects every week.
 On May 26, Brandon Sanderson revealed the title and cover for Cytonic, the third book of his Skyward series, which was published on November 23, 2021.
 Sanderson started a new podcast in June 2021 called Intentionally Blank, with friend and fellow science fiction author Dan Wells.

 Sanderson announced in March 2022 that, over the previous two pandemic years, he had secretly written five otherwise-unannounced books (four full adult novels and a shorter junior novel).
 The full novels (three of which are set in the Cosmere) were made available through a Kickstarter subscription that released them quarterly through 2023.
 The Kickstarter campaign was highly successful, raising $15 million in its first 24 hours and over $20 million within three days, becoming the all-time most successful campaign.
 The Kickstarter campaign finished with 185,341 backers pledging $41,754,153.
+The 4 "Secret Novel Projects" released in the campaign was: #1 Tress of the Emerald Sea, #2 The Frugal Wizard’s Handbook for Surviving Medieval England, #3 Yumi and the Nightmare Painter, #4 The Sunlit Man.
 Before the conclusion of his Kickstarter campaign, Sanderson also backed every other publishing project on Kickstarter, for a total of 316 projects.
-One of the secret projects during the pandemic, Tress of the Emerald Sea, was released in book form in April 2023.
 In March 2024, Sanderson announced a further 'secret project' novel set for a 2025 release.